dylan-chong/a-team-engr101-avc/README.md

 <h5>Friday 13/05/16</h5>
 - Dylan
-    - Completely refactored PID code (from wiki) to be more useful as a module
+    - Completely refactored PID code (from wiki) to be more useful as its own class
-    - Went over module plan with everyone so we all know how it's going to be organised
+    - (with Andrew) Went over class plan with everyone so we all know how it's going to be organised

 <h5>Saturday 14/05/16</h5>
 - Dylan